Brackets in multicontact geometry and multisymplectization: Multicontact field equations

-where $\mathcal{R}$ is a finer choice of the Reeb multivector field, and $\psi: X \rightarrow M$ is a smooth map from an $n$-dimensional manifold to the multicontact manifold $(M, \Theta)$.
+where $\mathcal{R}$ is the {\it Reeb multivector field}, a generalization of the Reeb vector field, and $\psi: X \rightarrow M$ is a smooth map from an $n$-dimensional manifold to the multicontact manifold $(M, \Theta)$.
 Using Remark \ref{remark:Expression_for_Jacobi_bracket}, extending the domain of definition of brackets to $n$-forms, the previous equation may be interpreted as

 which clearly generalizes Eq. \eqref{eq:Contact_evolution}.

 All over this section we will assume that $\ker_1 \d \Theta$ defines a vector subbundle of constant rank.